 We invite manuscripts that address the curation and use of diverse information sources through observations and simulation for exploring emerging frontiers in hydrological science.
 This includes a focus on the data products themselves including a better understanding and processing of measurements and their representation; increased understanding across scales and/or better prediction of hydrological processes through big data analytics including statistical, machine and deep learning; and model-data fusion methods like data assimilation and inverse modelling along with advanced visualization and interpretation of data and output from simulation models.

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

-Water and Hydrocomplexity welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Mini Review, Opinion, Original Research, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology Report.
+Water and Hydrocomplexity welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Mini Review, Opinion, Original Research, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Water and Hydrocomplexity, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Water and Hydrocomplexity will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Water.

 Fax +41 (0)21 510 17 01